Wyoming law requires every LLC, corporation, and nonprofit to maintain a registered agent. Learn the requirements, costs, and how to stay compliant.

 2. More Time to Focus On Your Business

-As a business owner, you’re likely more focused on growing your company than anything else.
+As a business owner, you’re likely more focused on growing your company than on anything else.
 It can feel like you have dozens of decisions to make every day, and taking on the responsibilities of a registered agent is a distraction to you.

 The same goes for your employees.